geometros/webgame/README.md

 to do:

-~~Prevent sprite from moving off screen - old school wraparound~~ Make canvas size responsive make squares into pixelated circles put a food on the screen randomly get character to eat the food make character grow when it eats the food get this online set up websocket server to allow multiplayer
+*~~Prevent sprite from moving off screen - old school wraparound~~ *~~make the sprite something more interesting like a boat~~ *Make the boat sprite face direction of motion
+*Fix boat jumping too far onto screen when wrapping around *Make canvas size responsive
+*get this online
+*set up websocket server to allow multiplayer